 The Mid Essex Buddhist Centre is part of the Triratna Buddhist Community with strong links to the larger London Buddhist Centre.

-The Centre is a Not For Profit Organization.
+The Centre is a Registered Charity (Reg.
+No. 1172278).
 It is funded purely from the donations of those who attend the meditation sessions and study classes.

 Meditation is a way of becoming more aware and alive to our moment-to-moment experience.
 All its effects, from simple relaxation to spiritual insight follow from that.
 In the short term, meditation is an antidote to stress, a means of becoming calmer and more self-possessed; in the long term, it is a tool with which we can transform ourselves fundamentally.